Sports in Kentucky: College football

 College football started late in Kentucky.
-Sports scientist Ronald Smith pointed out that as early as the 1850s, football originated from the bullying and entrance ceremony of Freshmen in some schools in the eastern United States.
-Teachers at famous universities such as Harvard and Yale were so shocked that they voted to ban the ceremony.
+Sports historian Ronald Smith pointed out that as early as the 1850s, football originated from the bullying and entrance ceremony of Freshmen in some schools in the eastern United States.
+Teachers at universities such as Harvard and Yale were so shocked that they voted to ban the ceremony.
 The sport was born in the late 19th century.
-In 1924, the University of Kentucky's school newspaper：Kerrnell, reported that a group of students from the University of Transylvania had football they had seen for the first time in the blue grass area.
+In 1924, the University of Kentucky's school newspaper, the Kentucky Kernel, reported that a group of students from the University of Transylvania had football they had seen for the first time in the blue grass area.
 In 1880, with the efforts of this group of college students, they ordered a football and a rule book and organized an internal game.
 And in the following ten years, people knew little about these competitions, and sports "had no special management".
 The first student sports association was established in 1892.
 Although the team ushered in the first winning season in 1893, it was plagued by various financial problems in the following decades.
-In the same year, the school council was disturbed by the informal status of sports on the University playground and the violence of football.
+In the same year, the school council was disturbed by the informal status of sports on the university playground and the violence of football.
 Raised objections to the existence of the team.
 In 1900, it was the only team to beat the powerful Louisville sports club.
 But with success, more and more accusations came out of thin air that a team in Lexington hired professional players to play at festivals.
 Then, in view of these dark statements, football became a valuable symbol of masculinity in America's best universities.
 As Buck became president, the uncertain status of college sports has changed.
 He said that football is a symbol of good qualities such as courage and perseverance.

 For all their success in basketball, the Kentucky Wildcats have been unable to remain consistently competitive in football.
-The last two Kentucky football seasons have resulted in an embarrassing 2-10 record.
+The last two Kentucky football seasons have resulted in an embarrassing 2–10 record.
 Playing in the brutally competitive Southeastern Conference, the Wildcats won an SEC title in 1950 under legendary coach Paul "Bear" Bryant and shared SEC titles in 1976 and 1977 under Fran Curci.
 Bryant left the school in 1953; some attribute the move to a conclusion that the football program's popularity would always remain a distant second to the basketball program, at that time coached by Adolph Rupp, a legend in his own right.

 UofL hired legendary coach Howard Schnellenberger in 1984.
 The team has continued to rise under coaches John L. Smith, Bobby Petrino, and Charlie Strong.
 On November 2, 2006, the 5th-ranked UofL football team defeated the 3rd-ranked West Virginia Mountaineers in what was dubbed "The Dream Game", the second time in Big East history that two top-5 teams had ever met.
 The game was ranked as the most-viewed ESPN Thursday night football game ever.
 The game marked a new high in a program that had been on the rise for several years.